chiragcshetty/BaechiPyTorch/README.md

 # Baechi-PyTorch: Automated Model Parallelism in PyTorch

+Model Parallelism: To train large DNN's over GPUs with limited memory, the model must be split across multiple devices.
+Similarly, training times can be reduced by distributing parallel branches on the model across the devices.

+Currently, the process is manual and largely based on heuristics, as we demonstrate [here](https://github.com/chiragcshetty/BaechiPyTorch/blob/669d3d241a9b95dea957c4ccc2ec585ec7ccb15e/docs/Baechi_pytorch_system_design.pdf) (Section 1.2)

-Deep Neural Networks can be challenging or impossible to train when either devices have limited memory, or the models are large.
-Splitting the model graph across multiple devices, today, is largely heuristic based and manual.
-We present the Baechi system, where we adopt an algorithmic approach to the placement problem for running machine learning training graphs on a small cluster of memory-constrained devices. **Baechi-PyTorch , automatically and optimally splits the model, given a number of GPU devices and their memory capacities.**
+In Baechi, we adopt an algorithmic approach to the placement problem for running DNN training graphs on a small cluster of memory-constrained devices. **Baechi-PyTorch , automatically and optimally splits the model, given a number of GPU devices and their memory capacities.**

 Please find the design and usage information for Baechi-PyTorch here: [link](https://scientific-goldfish-3af.notion.site/Baechi-PyTorch-8703ed020ce04f83b956231743b4e898)